IT50/book/en/lab/gnu-linux/program.md

   401129:       c3                      ret
 ```

-You don’t have to understand this piece of code.

-The first column is the linear address in the file.
+The first column is the linear byte address in the file.
 The hexadecimal data in the second column is the data at that address.
 The special thing about these data is that they are instructions directly executable by the x86-64 CPU.
-The last column shows what those hexadecimals stand for, in human-readable **assembly language**, in this case specific to the author’s CPU architecture.
+The last column shows what those hexadecimals stand for, in a more human-readable **assembly language** specific to the CPU architecture.
+Assembly code is only an alternative representation of the binary instructions; no transformation in the computing procedure is involved.

+You don’t have to understand this piece of code.
+However, try to look at how values are manipulated and moved around.
 We can see a single `add` instruction with two operands.
 That instruction indeed does the addition for us, although the result is unused.
 Note that no variable name is preserved in the compiled program.

 ## Optimization

-The compiler we used, GCC, has optimization functionality.
+The compiler we used, GCC, has optimization functionalities.
 The second version we produced, `add-O3`, is the optimized version.
 After running `objdump -D add-O3 > add-O3.dump.txt`, we have a look look at its `main` function:

 ```
 0000000000401020 <main>: